 The Architectural Observer rarely looks at “important” buildings; the focus is upon overlooked ones.
 Some will be antique survivors which have come through time surprisingly intact.
 Many will be old buildings which have been altered without regard to their stylistic integrity while others will be new construction which never had any stylistic integrity to begin with.

 The decline of architectural integrity is just one more facet of the prolific and ongoing devolution of our culture.
 The Architectural Observer calls it like it is!
 Are there more important and pressing issues facing us now?
 Yes, but everyone needs a distraction from those other issues once in a while.
 And besides, this is relevant and much more fun!

 There are four kinds of distractions here:

-OBSERVATIONS highlights the lowlights of our built environment – and observes occasional architecture details that might otherwise be overlooked.
+OBSERVATIONS highlights the lowlights of our built environment – and observes occasional architectural details which might otherwise be overlooked.

 DRAG QUEEN ARCHITECTURE showcases buildings built in one style but which are trying to pass themselves off as a different style.